-While the University encourages all campus community members promptly report all crimes and other emergencies directly to the Carlisle Borough Police Department at 911 or 717-243-5252 or University Police and Public Safety for non-emergencies at 717-771-4103, we also recognize that some may prefer to report to other individuals or University offices.
+While the University encourages all campus community members to promptly report all crimes and other emergencies directly to University Police and Public Safety at 814-949-5222, or to 911, we also recognize that some may prefer to report to other individuals or University offices.
 The Clery Act recognizes certain University officials and offices as "Campus Security Authorities" (CSAs).
 The Act defines these individuals, among other individuals, as "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings.
 An official is defined as a person who has the authority and the duty to take action or respond to particular issues on behalf of the institution."